 Require my password to login

-This option is the default - all you have to do is enter your password when you turn on your computer.
-It prevents unauthorized access to your computer.
+This option is the default-when you turn on your computer, you will need to enter your password.
+This helps prevent unauthorized access to your computer.

 Require my password to login and decrypt my home folder